hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 ---

-#### Example 2: Add functioality to a component (make toggleable)
+#### Example 3: Make Toggleable (Also State Abstraction)

 ---

-Let's say we want toggle the `props.children` of a component whenever a user clicks on that component.
+Let's say we want to toggle the `props.children` of a component whenever a user clicks on that component.
-This `Menu` component does not want to concern itself with any toggle functionality.
+This `Menu` component does not want to concern itself with any toggle functionality, or with managing the toggle state.

+---

 ```
 Class Menu extends React.Component {